3 Challenges Threatening B2B Cash Application and How to Overcome Them

 Speeding up B2B cash application

-A/R pros at businesses like manufacturers, medical equipment suppliers and logistics firms need to be able to fast-track B2B cash application.
-It’s imperative not only for their own organizations’ resilience, but for the economy as a whole.
+A/R pros at businesses like manufacturers, medical equipment suppliers and logistics firms need to be able to fast-track B2B cash applications.
+It’s imperative not only for their own organizations’ resilience but for the economy as a whole.

 In response, A/R teams have had to supercharge many of their job functions.
 For instance, many have begun automating invoice delivery and remittance collection, which is making it far easier for them to apply cash, no matter how a payment is received.
 It’s essentially accelerating digital payments by connecting with buyers where they do business.

-Much-welcomed predictability can be injected into the financial health of your business by embracing digitization and automating payments processes with B2B payments networks and digital lockboxes.
+Much-welcomed predictability can be injected into the financial health of your business by embracing digitization and automating B2B cash application processes and payments processes and digital lockboxes.

 This technology may be key for lightening the load for your A/R team going forward.